scala/docs.scala-lang/_overviews/scala-book/sbt-scalatest-tdd.md

 ---
 type: section
 layout: multipage-overview
-title: Using ScalaTest with SBT
+title: Using ScalaTest with sbt
-description: This lesson shows how to write ScalaTest unit tests with SBT in a test-driven development (TDD) style.
+description: This lesson shows how to write ScalaTest unit tests with sbt in a test-driven development (TDD) style.
 partof: scala_book
 overview-name: Scala Book
 discourse: true